In this post, we write about 10 ways to tell if you’re writing with confidence.

 When I started writing I thought I knew everything.
 If anyone had any advice for me, I attacked their suggestions without thinking them through.
-As I matured, I decided I could do two things.
+Eventually, I decided I could do two things.
 I could either continue writing ‘my’ way or I could learn how to write from people who knew more than I did.

 I bought more than 50 books on writing, I enrolled on a writing course, and I applied everything I learnt.
 I became a happier writer because I had more knowledge.
-I was more confident because I could look at writing problems in many different ways.
-I understood what writers needed to do if they wanted to be published.
+I was writing with confidence because I could look at writing problems in many different ways.

-When I began teaching my creative writing course, Writers Write, I could tell the writers who were most likely to become published by these qualities.
+When I began teaching my creative writing course, Writers Write, I could tell the writers who were most likely to finish a book by these qualities.

 - Are willing to take chances and try something new in their writing.
 They listen to suggestions and they don’t take criticism personally.
 They may change genre or viewpoint or finally give up on a story that just isn’t working and start a new one.

-Don’t overwrite.
+- Don’t overwrite.
 When they’ve said what they need to say, they stop.
 They avoid padding their writing with unnecessary information or beautiful sentences.
+[Read 28 Dos And Don’ts: A Must-Have Checklist To Improve Your Writing]

 - Use one or two the five senses on every page.
 They have learnt how to stop telling and they have mastered the art of showing.
 They know this is how readers remember stories.